 German / French*

-The leaving examination after 10th form is voluntary.
-Pupils decide whether or not to sit for examinations in a subject upon consultation with their teachers and parents.
-The examination at this stage places higher academic demands on the pupils than the examinations after form 9.
+The leaving examination after form level 10 is optional and the pupils decide whether or not to sit for examinations in a subject upon a consultation with their teachers and parents.

-For the examinations in form 8, 9 and 10, marks are given indicating the performance of the pupil.
+For examination in form level 8, 9 and 10, marks are given according to the seven-point grading scale to indicate the performance of the pupil.